abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Associativity and reductionism
 ===

-Associativity - what it means and why is it there?
-In order to tackle this question, we must first talk about another concept - the concept of *reductionism*:
+Associativity --- what does it mean and why is it there?
+In order to tackle this question, we must first talk about another concept --- the concept of *reductionism*:

-Reductionism is a name for the idea that the behaviour of some more complex phenomenon can be explained in terms of a number of simpler and more fundamental phenomena.
+Reductionism is the idea that the behaviour of some more complex phenomenon can be understood in terms of a number of *simpler* and more fundamental phenomena, or in other words, the idea that things keep getting simpler and simpler as they get "smaller" (or when they are viewed at a lower level).
 Whether the reductionist view is *universally valid*, i.e. whether it is possible to expain everything with a simpler things (and devise a *theory of everything* that reduces the whole universe to a few very simple laws), is a question that we can argue about until the that universe's inevitable collapse.
-But what is certain is that reductionism underpins all our understanding, especially when it comes to science and mathematics - each scientific discipline has a set of fundaments using which it tries to explain a given set of more complex phenomena, e.g. particle physics tries to explain the behaviour of atoms in terms of a given set of elementary particles, chemistry tries to explain the behaviour of various chemical substances in terms of a the chemical elements that they are composed of etc. A behaviour that cannot be reduced to the fundamentals of a given scientific discipline is simply outside of the scope of this discipline (and so a new discipline has to be created to tackle it).
+But what is certain is that reductionism underpins all our understanding, especially when it comes to science and mathematics --- each scientific discipline has a set of fundaments using which it tries to explain a given set of more complex phenomena, e.g. particle physics tries to explain the behaviour of atoms in terms of a given set of elementary particles, chemistry tries to explain the behaviour of various chemical substances in terms of a the chemical elements that they are composed of etc. A behaviour that cannot be reduced to the fundamentals of a given scientific discipline is simply outside of the scope of this discipline (and so a new discipline has to be created to tackle it).

 Commutativity
 ---